 6

-Commercial van insurance from Nationwide starts with $1 million CSL liability coverage and expands to meet diverse business needs.
-Add physical damage coverage (comprehensive and collision), medical payments protection and uninsured/underinsured motorist coverage for complete financial protection.
-Hired and non-owned auto coverage protects you when employees use personal vehicles for business tasks.
+Nationwide starts with $1 million CSL liability and lets you add more.
+Get physical damage coverage (comprehensive and collision), medical payments and uninsured/underinsured motorist coverage.
+Hired and non-owned auto covers you when employees use personal vehicles for work.

 Commercial Van Insurance Cost: How Much You'll Pay